washt/washt.github.io/README.md

 # washt.xyz

-tucker's personal blog, built with some minor tweaks of [Pool](https://getpoole.com/)
+tttuckerrr's personal blog, built with some minor tweaks of [Pool](https://getpoole.com/)